 Best of all- the Magical Express is free!
 We didn’t have to rent a car so we didn’t need to bring car seats.
 The bus also enabled us to bring our own stroller (see more below) since they could store all of our luggage underneath the bus.
 The Orlando airport is currently getting a major renovation, so we did have some trouble finding the bus terminal, but the signage should be better when the new airport opens.

 As with everything Disney, it was very organized.
 We just scanned our magic bands, went to the line for our hotel, and got straight onto the bus.
-We only had to wait 10 minutes for some other passengers to board.
-We were told that it can take up to an hour and a half to reach your hotel.
+We only had to wait 10 minutes for some other passengers to board, but were told that it can take up to an hour and a half to reach your hotel.
 This just depends where you are staying and how many stops they have to make along the way.
 The Polynesian was the first stop and we were there in a half hour.

 You 100% need a stroller.
 My friend has an 8-year-old who still insists on getting a stroller at Disney.
 You will cover so much ground, it is really a necessity.
 Plus, it will allow your child to nap if needed.
 And they will need it.
 My kids are out of the daytime napping age range, and they napped.